-Relationships among plants and animals must be re‑established as they are fundamental to each other's long‑term survival.
+Relationships among plants and animals must be re‑established and maintained as they are fundamental to each other's long‑term survival.
 Consequently, pollinators and seed dispersers too need a safe home for the time being away from pesticides, real estate and agriculture.
-Basically, the DNA is just less hustle & bustle though there remains plenty of ardor to go around.
+Basically, the DNA is just less hustle & bustle though there remains plenty of ardor going on.
 Consider us a "back‑up" for much of what is considered, at the moment, to be "unimportant" or "undeserving" diversity.
 To us, biodiversity is not simply an array of species but very much includes the genetic wealth of infraspecific subtaxa (even forma) that must not be ignored.

 Conserving distinct, endemic land‑races is integral to biological diversity and this we have done with several South Asian genera.

 These irreplaceable traits found at the allele level in various localities throughout the Deccan and Ghats can be key to a species long‑term evolutionary survival and deserve a fighting chance.
 Nevertheless, we most certainly concentrate on flora that is increasingly threatened, rare, endangered and overlooked.
 We want to do more for the conservation of fauna too.
 There is so much for humans to learn, love, and revere through scientific investigation.